micmejia/bible-dump/AMPC/Ecclesiastes/Eccl 4.md

-Better is a poor and wise youth than an old and foolish king who [^a]no longer knows how to receive counsel (friendly reproof and warning)--
+Better is a poor and wise youth than an old and foolish king who no longer knows how to receive counsel (friendly reproof and warning)--